warddave/latin-word-lookup/README.md

 ## Cost

-The app uses Claude 3.5 Sonnet for Latin word analysis.
+The app uses Claude 3.5 Sonnet through your own Claude API account.
+You pay Anthropic directly based on your API usage.
 Based on current API pricing, you can expect to pay approximately **$1 per 200-300 word lookups**.
 Cached lookups (repeated words within 30 days) are free and don't use the API.

 ## Installation